Cowboy Dictionary - Letter C

 There are two common styles of chaps: Shotgun and batwing.
 Both styles buckle around the waist and are open in the back so a rider's seat is not covered.
 After that, there are several differences.

-Below: Shotgun chaps followed by batwing chaps.
+Below: Shotgun chaps.

 You can shop for chaps here.